Randware/JChad/README.md

 > Visit [our Docker repository](https://hub.docker.com/r/randware/jchad) for step-by-step installation instructions.

 > [!NOTE]
-> This project is currently being developed and is not usable as of right now.
-The releases can be downloaded for a preview, but none of them are in a finished state.
+> This project is very new, so expect some bugs and issues.
+Make sure to report them to us, so we can fix them.